 Results: 184 respondents were included (89 carers, 47 patients aged 4-10 years, 5 aged 11-14 years, 4 aged 15-17 years and 39 >18 years).
 Notably, respondents rated social media as the best source of information they have received, even compared with face-to-face consultation with medical professionals.
 Additionally, only 33% of respondents had been offered visual impairment support.
 Notably, patterns of clinical practice and patient experience emerged according to geographical location, particularly provision of initial information and ongoing VI support.

-Conclusions: This study highlights a significant variation in the support and information received by people in the UK with nystagmus and likely reflects practice in other western countries.
+Conclusions: This study highlights a significant variation in the support and information received by people in the UK with nystagmus.
 It also supports the role of charities and increasingly, social media in the provision of patient information.
-This is likely to reflect similar changes across medical specialties, especially with regard to less common medical conditions.
 The study also highlights the need for standardized guidelines for the management of patients with nystagmus, particularly with regard to support and information.

 Key Words